Williamina Fleming: Career

-In 1878 she and her husband emigrated to Boston, Massachusetts, US, when she was 21.
+In 1878, aged 21, she and her husband emigrated to Boston, Massachusetts, US.
 After her husband abandoned her and her young son, she worked as a maid in the home of Professor Edward Charles Pickering, the director of the Harvard College Observatory (HCO).
-Pickering's wife Elizabeth recommended Williamina as having talents beyond custodial and maternal arts, and in 1879 Pickering hired Fleming to conduct part-time administrative work at the observatory.
+Pickering's wife Elizabeth recommended Williamina as having talents beyond custodial and maternal arts, and in 1879, Pickering hired Fleming to conduct part-time administrative work at the observatory.

-In 1881, Pickering invited Fleming to formally join the HCO and taught her how to analyze stellar spectra.
+In 1881, Pickering formally invited Fleming to join the HCO and taught her how to analyze stellar spectra.
 She became one of the founding members of the Harvard Computers, an all-women cadre of human computers hired by Pickering to compute mathematical classifications and edit the observatory's publications.